adisa404/react-node-mongodb/my-app/README.md

 - update the state (UI) first and then call the server.
 - also write code in case calling the server goes wrong

+### expected vs unexpected errors

+# Expected (404: not found, 400: bad request) - Client errors

+// - we are not logging these
+// - display a specific error message

+# Unexpected (network down, server down, db down, bug)

+// - log them
+// - display a generic and friendly error message

+ex.response.status is a number not a string

+ex.response.status === 404

+### Axios interceptors

+used to intercept requests and responses if an error occures we log it in one place

+axios.interceptors.response.use() - takes 2 params
+2 params - 2 functions that will be called
+1st function will be called when the response is successful 2nd function will be called if the response includes an error

+axios.interceptors.response.use(success, error)

+we will not intercept successful responses: axios.interceptors.response.use(null, error)

+expected errors: we only return a rejected promise and don't log the message either way we return the rejected promise